Mojave Resort Golf Club: An oasis in Laughlin, Nevada, 90 minutes southeast of Las Vegas

 "It's just tough for me," he said of the 444-yard, par-4 sixth.
 "The fairway narrows off the tee on the left side with a bunker and forces you to play a little to the right.
 And if you go too far right, it brings trouble into play and double bogey into play for me.
 It's still a fair hole, but it's got my number."

-And those tough holes on the front are just as challenging for the pros.
-Wilde admits he's had more than his share of 200-yard-plus second shots into the par-4 ninth green, a hole that plays 471 yards from the tips.
+And those tough holes on the front are just as challenging for the pros, who may have more than their fair share of 200-yard-plus second shots into the par-4 ninth green, a hole that plays 471 yards from the tips.

 Mojave Resort Golf Club's back nine offers a variety of tests, finishing up with the other potentially driveable par 4, the 16th (with water), the 180-yard par-3 17th (over water), and the Z-shaped par-4 18th (with water off the tee as well as with the approach shot).